 Remember: You should understand the cost of the MER for each fund you own!

-In Canada, approximately two thirds of all mutual funds and segregated funds have annual investment costs of 2.0% or higher.
-The MER is calculated by adding up all of the annual expenses (Management Fees, advertising, brokerage fees, Trailer Fees, etc.) incurred by the fund manager and then dividing the total expenses by the fund's total current market value.
+In Canada, approximately 50% of all mutual funds and segregated funds have annual investment costs of 2.0% or higher.
+The MER is calculated by adding up all of the annual expenses (Management Fees, advertising, brokerage fees, Trailer Fees, etc.) incurred by the fund manager and then dividing the total expenses by the fund’s total current market value.

 Example: Let’s say you invest in a $2 million mutual fund that incurred the following expenses in a single year: